FinishYourQuiz/Filter/README.md

 Student number:  z5183948

+## If you cannot See this project successfully, please visit https://github.com/FinishYourQuiz/Filter.git instead!

 ## __Problem statement__

 __Enhance the photo effect effectively, without using any professional or tedious tool.
 Just select the filter then you will get the new photo you want to see.__